NVIDIA/aistore/docs/python_sdk.md

 class ObjectGroup()
 ```

 A class representing multiple objects within the same bucket.
-Only one of obj_names or obj_range should be provided.
+Only one of obj_names, obj_range, or obj_template
+should be provided.

 **Arguments**: